OpenGeoHub/spatial-sampling-ml/docs/extending.md

 - Using the probability of exceeding threshold mapping accuracy to generate extra sampling points,

-In both cases 2nd round points can be then added to the original training dataset and the model for the area can then be refitted (this procedure in data science is also referred to as _"re-analysis"_).
+In both cases 2nd round points can be then added to the original training dataset and the model for the area can then be refitted (this procedure in data science is also referred to as _“re-analysis”_).
 Assuming that our initial model was unbiased, then even few tens of extra points could lead to significant reduction in RMSPE.
 In practice, we might have to also organize the 3rd round sampling until we finally reach some maximum possible accuracy [@hengl2018random].